bluebay2014 - Fotolia

 Kindred Healthcare now runs network segments for each of its devices, such as security cameras, telemedicine equipment and radiology machines.
 They are secure because Kindred can set policies for traffic to run only on that specific network segment.
 And rather than have to push the configurations to each machine individually by hand, they can now manage all the devices from Viptela's central console, Sharp said.

 "We no longer have to touch all the devices," she said.
 "And all the communications from one of our facilities to our headquarters are encrypted.
 Traffic that needs additional scrubbing is routed through centralized Palo Alto firewalls."

 A gradual approach to SD-WAN security

 Advertising company Interpublic Group (IPG) also has been taking a gradual approach to its SD-WAN deployment at its more than 400 locations.

 Guy Pearson, global network architecture manager at IPG, said the company has a pilot about to go into production, and over the course of the next 18 months, will deploy Cisco's Intelligent WAN (IWAN).

 "We use less-costly Metro Ethernet at a lot of the main markets we do business in such as Chicago, Detroit, Los Angeles, New York and San Francisco," Pearson said.
 "So the SD-WAN appliances will mainly be for sites in locations [where] we have MPLS connections.
 For the time being, MPLS isn't going away, so we'll use MPLS with the SD-WAN internet VPN connections, both of which the Cisco IWAN encrypts with IPsec."

-Tools and vendor partnerships often promise security, but until companies have more experience with SD-WAN, time will tell if network and security teams can stay one step ahead of the hackers.
+Tools, vendor and technology partnerships often promise security, but until companies have more experience with SD-WAN, time will tell if network and security teams can stay one step ahead of the hackers.